 Luckily, Ron and Abby live close to the crash site, but Dan and Bill were further away and had to be flown in by helicopter, courtesy of Kern County Fire Department.
 The helicopter picked up Bill and Hunter at a fire station close to their home, then flew to a field near Dan's house to pick up Dan and Sandi.
 From there, the teams were flown to Van Nuys Airport and escorted to the disaster site by L.A.
 City Fire Department.
 Dan says the time it takes to get to a disaster made all the difference in their ability to help.
 "The close working relationship between Los Angeles County, Los Angeles City and Kern County Fire departments made it possible for us to take advantage of the helicopter ride, which saved precious time."

 A week ago today we paused to remember the tragedy of 9/11, and the truly heroic efforts of the men, women, and canines who struggled to save lives on the days that followed.
-Hurricanes, tornados, earthquakes, train derailments, building collapses can happen at any time, and we never know when our teams will be called to action.
-What we do know, is that thanks to the support of friends like you, SDF will continue to be a vital link in the safety net America relies upon in the time of need.
+Hurricanes, tornadoes, earthquakes, train derailments, building collapses can happen at any time, and we never know when our teams will be called into action.
+What we do know is that, thanks to the support of friends like you, SDF will continue to be a vital link in the safety net America relies upon in times of need.